A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Discussion

 \subsection{Threats to validity}

 Since we used convenience sampling, not all members of the population have an equal opportunity to participate in the study.
+Therefore, our study has limited generalizability as the sample may not be representative of the broader population.
+In addition, convenience sampling often introduces selection bias, where certain demographic groups, user experience levels, or device preferences are overrepresented, leading to biased results.
+This can affect the reliability of usability assessments, as the sampled population may not reflect the diversity of real-world mobile users.

-However, to mitigate this threat, we collected data through multiple channels, including telephone contacts and peers on social media networks.
+However, to mitigate both of these threats, we collected data through multiple channels, including phone contacts and peers on social media networks.
 In this way, our respondents represented different professional groups, occupied different roles, and varied in gender, age, and education level.
 On the other hand, respondents reported using a variety of mobile applications in both their personal and professional spheres.

 The threat of invalid responses was mitigated by making the survey voluntary, with no incentives promised at the beginning of the survey.
 The majority of the questionnaires were submitted in paper form in the physical presence of the author.
 A preliminary screening was carried out under favorable conditions.
 In this way, a few cases were excluded from the sample for at least one of the following reasons: skipping one or more questions, selecting all available answers, or giving false answers, regarding age, work experience, or indicating the use of non-existent mobile applications.
 Furthermore, while it was technically possible to complete the survey more than once, we found no evidence of this in the data.
 Again, due to the effort required to complete the survey, we consider multiple entries from the same respondent to be highly unlikely.